TabbyML/tabby/website/docs/extensions/troubleshooting.md

 ### IntelliJ Platform IDEs Logs

-For IntelliJ Platform IDEs, you can check the logs for the IDE using `Help -> Open Log in Editor`, or follow [this document](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs) to locate the log file.
+For IntelliJ Platform IDEs, you can check the logs for the IDE using `Help -> Show Log in Explorer|Finder|Files...`, or follow [this document](https://intellij-support.jetbrains.com/hc/en-us/articles/207241085-Locating-IDE-log-files) to locate the log file.
 This log file contains all the logs for the IDE, and you can filter them by searching for the keyword `com.tabbyml.intellijtabby`.
+You can also enable all level logs by editing `Help -> Diagnostic Tools -> Debug Log Settings...` and add `com.tabbyml.intellijtabby:all` to the list.

 ## Still Have Issues?